-(C) The PCSA or PCPA shall include or update contact information in the written plan on any of the youth's connections with significant others, such as former foster parents, friends, mentors and extended family members.
+(C) The PCSA shall include or update contact information in the written plan on any of the youth's connections with significant others, such as former foster parents, friends, mentors and extended family members.
 The contact information shall include names, addresses and phone numbers, whenever known and shall be documented in the state automated child welfare information system (SACWIS).

 (D) Before a PCSA provides services to a young adult between the ages of eighteen and twenty-one, the PCSA shall explore and coordinate services with other community resources.

 (E) The PCSA shall make available the following independent living services to young adults aged eighteen to twenty-one including, but not limited to:

 (b) Preparation for a GED.

 (c) Assistance in applying for or studying for a GED exam.